Bayern rout Freiburg but 12 men on pitch could prove costly

 "There was the bizarre situation," admitted Bayern coach Julian Nagelsmann.

 "The fourth official showed the wrong number and Kingsley Coman didn't know he had to go off.
-Nothing decisive happened (during that time)."
+Mistakes happen.

+"From the point of fair sport there was nothing that speaks against it having been a fair game."

 There were then eight minutes of stoppage time after intense discussions between both benches and the referee.